John Lennon: Cynthia Lennon

 Lennon met Cynthia Powell (1939–2015) in 1957, when they were fellow students at the Liverpool College of Art.
 Although Powell was intimidated by Lennon's attitude and appearance, she heard that he was obsessed with the French actress Brigitte Bardot, so she dyed her hair blonde.
 Lennon asked her out, but when she said that she was engaged, he shouted, "I didn't ask you to fuckin' marry me, did I?"
 She often accompanied him to Quarrymen gigs and travelled to Hamburg with McCartney's girlfriend to visit him.

 Lennon was jealous by nature and eventually grew possessive, often terrifying Powell with his anger.
 In her 2005 memoir John, Powell recalled that, when they were dating, Lennon once struck her after he observed her dancing with Stuart Sutcliffe.
 She ended their relationship as a result, until three months later, when Lennon apologised and asked to reunite.
 She took him back and later noted that he was never again physically abusive towards her, although he could still be "verbally cutting and unkind".
 Lennon later said that until he met Ono, he had never questioned his chauvinistic attitude towards women.
-Despite the fact that he said that the Beatles song "Getting Better" told his (or his peers') own story—"I used to be cruel to my woman, and physically – any woman.
+He said that the Beatles song "Getting Better" told his (or his peers') own story.
+"I used to be cruel to my woman, and physically – any woman.
 I was a hitter.
 I couldn't express myself and I hit.
 I fought men and I hit women.
-That is why I am always on about peace"—there is no further evidence of him ever having struck a woman again.
+That is why I am always on about peace".